COVID-19 wellbeing hub. Look after your wellbeing on furlough

 Furlough – otherwise known as the Coronavirus Job Retention Scheme – is a way of allowing companies struggling with the coronavirus fallout to avoid making people redundant.

 It’s a temporary leave of absence.
-While you are on it, you receive 80% of your wages up to £2,500 a month from a government grant, distributed by the company you work for.
+While you are on it, you receive a percentage of your wages up to £2,500 a month from a government grant, distributed by the company you work for.

 That allows your employer to take you off their payroll as they try to weather the coronavirus storm.
 Regardless of whether you work for a hotel, restaurant, caterer, all companies that have employees are eligible for the scheme.
 So how does it work?